Code-Institute-Submissions/witch-hazel-1/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 # witch-hazel
-A bespoke command-line app developed in Python to manage the *Witch Hazel* nursery.
+A bespoke command-line app developed in Python to manage plant production at the *Witch Hazel* nursery.

-Code Institute - Third Milestone Project: Create a user-responsive command-line app to manage a particular domain task, solving a real-world, using a variety of programming constructs.The domain task in this case was the production of high-value garden plants by grafting as practiced by the *Witch Hazel* nursery.
+Code Institute - Third Milestone Project: Create a user-responsive command-line app to manage a particular domain task, solving a real-world problem, using a variety of programming constructs.
+The domain task in this case was the production of high-value garden plants by grafting as practiced by the *Witch Hazel* nursery.

 More specifically, the *witch-hazel* app is designed to provide support for planning and keeping track of work done in the production of grafted Hamamelis plants by the owners of the nursery.